Chain gun

-A chain gun is a type of autocannon or machine gun that uses an external source of power to cycle the weapon's action.
-Rather than diverting excess energy from the cartridges' propellant as in a typical automatic firearm, it is powered by a continuous loop of chain similar to that used on a motorcycle or bicycle.
+A chain gun is a type of autocannon or machine gun that uses an external source of power to cycle the weapon's action via a continuous loop of chain, similar to that used on a motorcycle or bicycle, instead of diverting excess energy from the cartridges' propellant as in a typical automatic firearm.

 History

 In 1972, Hughes Helicopters began a company-funded research effort to design a single machine gun to fire the U.S. Army's M50 20 mm round.
-By April 1973, the program had fired test rounds in more powerful 30 mm WECOM linked ammunition, from a prototype (A model).
-In January 1975 a model "C" was added, a linkless version for the proposed Advanced Attack Helicopter YAH-64; the helicopter was later adopted as the Hughes Model 77/AH-64A Apache, with the model C (receiving the designation M230 chain gun) as standard armament.
+In April 1973, the program fired test rounds in more powerful 30 mm WECOM linked ammunition, from a prototype A model.
+In January 1975, a model "C" was added, a linkless version for the proposed Advanced Attack Helicopter YAH-64.
+The helicopter was later adopted as the Hughes Model 77/AH-64A Apache, with the model C receiving the designation M230 chain gun as its standard armament.

 In 1976, Hughes Helicopters patented the chain gun, and it has since been further developed into several other systems of different calibers.

-As of 2019, "chain gun" is a registered trademark of Northrop Grumman Innovation Systems (formerly Orbital ATK, following several mergers and acquisitions after Hughes Helicopters) for "externally-powered machine guns".
+As of 2019, "chain gun" is a registered trademark of Northrop Grumman Innovation Systems, formerly Orbital ATK, following several mergers and acquisitions after Hughes Helicopters, for "externally-powered machine guns".

 Design

 There are several differences between chain guns and other types of autocannon.
-While rotary guns can also use an external source of power to cycle the weapon's mechanism, they have multiple rotating barrels (unlike chain guns) and the necessary actions are performed by complex rotating cam mechanisms, not a chain.
-Recoil-operated guns (e.g. many machine guns, the Bofors gun) and gas-operated guns (e.g. most assault rifles, the ShVAK cannon) depend upon the firing of the cartridges of the weapon's ammunition to power the cycle of action, instead of external power source.
+While rotary guns can also use an external source of power to cycle the weapon's mechanism, they have multiple rotating barrels, unlike chain guns.
+The necessary actions are performed by complex rotating cam mechanisms, not a chain.

+Recoil-operated guns, e.g. many machine guns, the Bofors gun, and gas-operated guns, e.g. most assault rifles, the ShVAK cannon, depend upon the firing of the cartridges of the weapon's ammunition to power the cycle of action, instead of an external power source.
 As a cartridge may misfire - completely fail to fire, hang fire - or discharge with insufficient force to cycle the mechanism, this fundamental dependence affects the reliability of such weapons.

-In contrast, in a chain gun the action of the firearm is cycled by a chain driven by an electric motor.
+In contrast, in a chain gun the action of the firearm is cycled by a roller chain, driven by an electric motor.
 The chain moves in a rectangular circuit around four sprockets that apply tension to it.
 One link of the chain is connected to the bolt assembly, moving it back and forth to load, fire, extract, and eject cartridges.

 Each full cycle consists of four different periods of the key link travelling along the circuit.
-Two periods (passage along the "long" sides of the rectangle) control the movement of the bolt: the time that the bolt takes to drive forward and load a round into the chamber, and how quickly the bolt retracts and extracts the spent cartridge after firing.
+Two periods, the passage along the "long" sides of the rectangle, control the movement of the bolt: the time that the bolt takes to drive forward and load a round into the chamber, and how quickly the bolt retracts and extracts the spent cartridge after firing.
 The other two periods, when the chain moves across the "short" sides of the rectangle, sideways relative to the axis of the barrel, determine how long the breech remains locked while firing, and open to allow cartridge extraction and ventilation of fumes.